A review of Lord Percy of Newcastle’s, The Heresy of Democracy: A Study in the History of Government (London, 1954).

 In 1957, Kirk published a list of “must-read” books to understand modern (meaning, as it had developed or been rediscovered in the 1950s) conservatism.

-His list would not surprise most readers of TIC, but it does include a number of books that are no longer familiar to most of us.
+His list would not surprise most readers of The Imaginative Conservative, but it does include a number of books that are no longer familiar to most of us.
 These are books that, seemingly, have not stood the test of time.
 This is, of course, assuming that such a test of time exists at all.
 Perhaps we have simply forgotten these books, and we have no right to blame time for our ignorance.
 Poor time.
 Then again, it does devour.
 But, that’s another topic. . . .